In tensorrt_llm.functional:

 return input * sigmoid(input)

-When the TensorRT-LLM’s Python API is utilized, a graph of the network is assembled.
+When the TensorRT-LLM’s Model Definition API is utilized, a graph of the network is assembled.
 The graph can later be traversed or transformed using the graph traversal API exposed by the tensorrt.ILayer class.
 That graph will also be optimized by TensorRT during the compilation of the engine, as explained in the next section.

 Compilation